 Skip to contents

-MCP Apps are interactive UIs that render directly inside AI chat interfaces like Claude Desktop.
-Unlike Shiny apps that run in a browser with a persistent server, MCP Apps are lightweight HTML documents where user interactions trigger tool calls — stateless R functions that the AI host invokes on demand.
+An MCP App is an interactive UI that renders inside an AI chat interface like Claude Desktop.
+A Shiny app runs in a browser tab backed by a persistent server.
+An MCP App is a small HTML document, and user interactions trigger tool calls: stateless R functions that the AI host invokes on demand.

-This vignette walks through converting a Shiny app into an MCP App using shinymcp.
-We’ll use the classic Palmer Penguins explorer as a worked example.
+This vignette converts a Shiny app into an MCP App with shinymcp, using the classic Palmer Penguins explorer as the worked example.

 Key differences from Shiny